tanjamiloshoska-metergram/nodejs-playground/README.md

 ### Get movies data

 API to return the following data:\
-totalLengthOfAllMovies - Use reduce to calculate the total length to watch all the movies.
+**totalLengthOfAllMovies** - Use reduce to calculate the total length to watch all the movies.
 Format: string - ("xxx min")\
-imdbUrls - Array of strings which will contain the imdb url of each movie created using imdbID. example of imdb url: https://www.imdb.com/title/tt0076759/\
+**imdbUrls** - Array of strings which will contain the imdb url of each movie created using imdbID.\
+example of imdb url: https://www.imdb.com/title/tt0076759/ \
-totalImdbVotes: Total imdbVotes for all movies - Format: number - example: 12345678\
+**totalImdbVotes**: Total imdbVotes for all movies - Format: number - example: 12345678\
-allLanguagues: Array of strings containing ISO codes of all languages used in the movies.
+**allLanguagues**: Array of strings containing ISO codes of all languages used in the movies.

 ### Add new movie